 I am a beginning acrylic painter.
 The problem I am facing is that no matter how I seem to mix colors, I can't seem to create colors that are really vibrant.
 Everything looks so flat and dull after the painting has dried.
 I am looking for a color that almost "glows" - is it possible to get really vibrant colors with acrylic?

 I am not an expert on acrylic paints; I've only used them a few times (oil suits me better).
 But from what I do know, acrylics tend to have less "sheen" than oils.
 One way to offset this is to use additives (mediums) in the acrylic paint - there are a number of things you can add to the paint to make it glossier, transparent, etc. Go to www.pearlpaint.com or www.utrecht.com and search for their acrylic mediums, or send for their supply catalogs and find more information on various mediums available.
 You can also, I believe, add gloss medium after the painting has dried, to make it shinier (you might want to check this with the supply catalogs).

 Another possibility to produce brighter colors would be to try to mix as few colors as possible to get the color you want.
-For instance, instead of mixing an aqua blue, try it straight from the tube, or only mixed with a little other color, such as white.
-Rather than mixing yellow and blue, use green from the tube, etc. Mixing in browns, etc. will also dull the color.
-Mixing color complementaries (such as mixing red with green) will also really dull the colors.
+For instance, instead of mixing an aqua blue, try it straight from the tube, or only mixed with a little bit of other color, such as white.
+Rather than mixing yellow and blue, use green from the tube, etc. Mixing in browns and blacks, etc. will also dull the color.
+Mixing color complementaries (such as mixing red with green) will also dull the colors.

 Another way to get colors to appear more vibrant is to place them next to colors which enhance their brightness - for instance complementary color pairs, such as yellow/violet, red/green, orange/blue, etc. Placing next to a darker color will also help a color look brighter.